Chicago Early Literacy Enrichment

 Based in Evidence, Fueled by Joy.

-SitStayRead is advancing the literacy skills of K-2 students through an engaging, evidence-based curriculum, trained volunteers, and Certified Reading Assistance Dogs.
+SitStayRead is a Chicago nonprofit that advances the literacy skills of K-2 students through an engaging, evidence-based curriculum, trained volunteers, and Certified Reading Assistance Dogs.

 Support Our Mission